elidoran/eventa/README.md

 // a special version of watch().
 // it accepts only two args to handle watching 'error' events.
 //   1. the other emitter to watch
-//   2. the error message to provide with re-emitted errorMessage
+//   2. the error message to provide with re-emitted error
-// the re-emit on eventa is an object with:
+// the re-emit on eventa is a single argument object with:
 //   1. 'error' property containing the message given to watchError()
 //   2.
 'Error' property containing the error arg the other emitter sent
 // also returns a handle with a remove() function.